Loading

 Engagement Strategy

-Monitor county commission meeting agendas and staff reports for legislative risk signals.
+Monitor county commission meeting agendas and staff reports for legislative risk factors.
 The policy review was on agendas months before the vote.

 Risk Triggers